jurica29/Hangman/README.md

 Code was tested multiple times manually and all files were tested in PEP8 online validator.

-Only one message came up as a potential issue in one file:
+Only these messages came up as related to ASCII art file:

 <img src="images/readme_images/pep8.3.jpg">

+The other two files had no error or warning messages displayed in PEP8.

 ## Deployment